 The woman chosen by God came outside the city to the same well.
 It was at the exact same time when the servant was praying.
 The woman’s name is Rebekah.

 The servant believed God chose Rebekah.
-The servant received confirmation that Rebekah was God’s chosen one.
+God confirmed with the servant that Rebekah was the chosen one.
 Therefore he gave an invitation to Rebekah to be the bride of Isaac.
 He waited for her answer.
 It was a decision full of destiny and eternal consequences.
 She would have to leave her family and everything that means so much to her.

 destiny determined by choice

 Even tho God chose Rebekah, she had a free choice.
 To say yes to the invitation to be the bride of Isaac and have her whole life changed forever or say no.